ARIEL: Development

+In March 2018, ESA officially selected Ariel as its fourth medium-class science mission.
+At that time, its launch was planned for 2028.
+In November 2020, Ariel moved from study to implementation phase.
+Its launch was rescheduled to 2029.
+On 7 December 2021, ESA announced that the €200 million contract to build Ariel had been awarded to Airbus Defence and Space.
+In August 2023, Ariel passed its payload Preliminary Design Review.
+On 6 December 2023, ESA approved the construction of Ariel with a targeted launch date of 2029.

+Construction and testing

+In October 2024, the mission's construction phase has started at Airbus in Toulouse, France with the assembly of Ariel's structural model.

 Launch and trajectory

-The ARIEL spacecraft is expected to be launched in 2029 by Arianespace's Ariane 62 launch vehicle (currently in development) together with the Comet Interceptor.
-It will be launched from the Centre Spatial Guyanais (CSG) in Kourou, French Guiana, from the "Ensemble de lancement Ariane" ELA-4 (Ariane Launch Area-4) being purpose-built for future Ariane 6 launches.
-ARIEL will be launched to the L2 Lagrange point, in a position located at a distance of 1500000 km from Earth, where it will encounter a very stable thermal environment that is required to detect exoplanets.
+The Ariel spacecraft is expected to be launched in 2029 by Arianespace's Ariane 62 launch vehicle together with the Comet Interceptor.
+It will be launched from the Guiana Space Centre in Kourou, French Guiana, from ELA-4 purpose-built for Ariane 6 launches.
+Ariel will be launched to the Sun-Earth Lagrange point L2, in a position located at a distance of 1500000 km from Earth, where it will encounter a very stable thermal environment that is required for its operations.